-Of 464 large-cap stocks and exchange-traded funds in my analytical universe, 11 broke beyond their 20-day price channels, all to the downside.
-None survived initial screening.
+Of 1,343 stocks and exchange-traded funds in my analytical universe, 24 broke beyond their 20-day price channels, nine to the upside and 15 to the downside.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.